dackst/nayuta/notes.md

   * "nymph" fits with the whole "personifications of nature, typically tied to a specific place or landform"
 * Remake/Remaking -> Recreate/Recreation, and not necessarily always capitalized
 * Power of Stars -> astral power
-  * see [here](https://kiseki.fandom.com/wiki/Mythus) (though I still have the same problem with "Mythus" as "Mythos", being also a word that exists in English) and [here](https://en.wiktionary.org/wiki/astral#English) (all three definitions could now relate somehow)
+  * see [here](https://kiseki.fandom.com/wiki/Mythus) and [here](https://en.wiktionary.org/wiki/astral#English) (all three definitions could now relate somehow)
   * stuff like [this](https://en.wikipedia.org/wiki/Astral_plane) seems to heavily inspire Falcom's cosmology
   * also considered: star/planetary/celestial/cosmic power/force/energy
-    * from what we're shown, it really seems to have nothing to do with actual stars and is more of a universal life-granting power like [the Force](https://en.wikipedia.org/wiki/The_Force) It would make just as much sense to replace "Power of Stars" with "the Force" if this game were to somehow share a universe with Star Wars.
+    * celestial/cosmic: more literally relates to "sky" and "space", respectively, instead of stars. but from what we're told, it really seems to have nothing to do with actual stars and is more of a universal life-granting power like [the Force](https://en.wikipedia.org/wiki/The_Force).
+It would make just as much sense to replace "Power of Stars" with "the Force" and "Mythos" with "Force-sensitives" if this game were to somehow share a universe with Star Wars.
     * if it was "planetary" (alternate translation of word for star), it could be interpreted to mean it is derived from the planet itself, and could possibly explain why their race might want to fix the old planet instead of living on an artifical replacement like Terra
     * i'm still shaky on using "power" vs "energy"